-BCCOE made a major impact on cancer care in Rwanda with the addition of pathology services.
-Biopsies were previously shipped to Boston for processing, delaying treatment for many weeks.
+BCCOE has had a major impact on cancer care in Rwanda with the addition of pathology services.
+Biopsies were previously shipped to pathology consultants in Boston for processing, often delaying treatment initiation for many weeks.
 Now, BCCOE has its own

 From the inception of the program, CGCM has treated pediatric patients suffering from cancer.
 These patients are treated by Rwandan and visiting physicians with specialized expertise in the care of children and adolescents.
 Children are cared for on a

 Our program features: